Every writer battles common word errors. You know the words I mean.

 These trouble words can lead to nightmare scenarios that are enough to keep some people from ever writing.
 Imagine your embarrassment when you find out the query letter you sent to an agent was riddled with common word errors.
 Or your chagrin when you learn about all your mistakes from various poor reviews after you finally publish your first book on Amazon.

 As a writer, you know the power of words.
 The words you choose leave a lasting impression on your reader.
 You want the impression to be good, but the incorrect use of words can spoil the effect you work so hard to create.

 Unfortunately, common word errors happen more often than would be expected, especially in these days of self-publishing, when some authors cut costs by skipping the editing phase of a book project.
 Learning how to edit your own manuscript is key to minimizing common word errors.

-I’ll be discussing various kinds errors in this series, but in this article I wanted to zero in on homonyms.
+I’ll be discussing various kinds of errors in this series, but in this article, I wanted to zero in on homonyms.

 There or Their or They’re?

 There indicates a location: Put the pot of petunias there.

 Their shows possession by people or things previously mentioned: Put their pot of petunias there.

 They’re is a contraction of “they are”: They’re putting their pot of petunias there.

 Tip: If your trouble word involves a contraction, try expanding it out into two words.
 For example: “they’re” becomes “they are.”
 It can help you determine the correct choice.